 Who Tells Your Story

 Like most people these days, I’ve become obsessed with the Broadway musical Hamilton.
-(If you haven’t seen it yet, WHAT ARE YOU EVEN DOING WITH YOUR LIFE?!)
+(If you haven’t seen it yet, I assure you this is one bandwagon you want to be on.)
 Ever since the smash hit was released on Disney Plus for all to view, it seems Hamilton fandom has swept the nation, and I’m happily riding the wave.
 I’ve never enjoyed a history lesson more.
-I had some pretty great history teachers in school, but I’m certain if they had shown up to class in costume and rapped their curriculum, I would be able to tell you something about the Revolutionary beyond what I’ve seen in movies and musicals.
+I had some pretty great history teachers in school, but I’m certain if they had shown up to class in costume and rapped their curriculum, I would be able to tell you something about the Revolution beyond what I’ve seen in movies and musicals.

 Proverbs 31:30 tells us human traits don’t last.
 They might earn us momentary earthly glory, but they won’t keep us in the spotlight.
-Hamilton’s life, his failures, and even the musical won’t always be famous.
+Alexander Hamilton was consumed with winning earthly glory, but his life was cut short by a man he’d stepped over one too many times in his pursuit of greatness.
+Hamilton’s accomplishments, his failures, even the musical won’t always be famous.
 Fame is fleeting.
 Jesus was beloved and hailed as a king when He entered Jerusalem on Palm Sunday, but less than a week later, people were delighting in his execution and casting lots for His belongings.
 But Jesus had an eternal purpose.
 He didn’t teach and heal thousands of people for the applause or accolades.
 He lived to save the lost.
 “Simply put, earthly glory without eternal purpose is completely worthless… Jesus’ story didn’t end on a cross, and if we consume ourselves with living for God’s glory, our story won’t end in defeat either.
 Our story will simply be a reflection of His victory,” (Meyers).

 There’s a song by Big Daddy Weave called “My Story.”
 It beautifully speaks to the legacy we should strive to leave.
 The chorus says: